South Indian Derby

-The South Indian Derby, also known as the Southern Derby or Southern Rivalry, is the name given to a football derby contested by any two of the three professional football clubs from South India—Bengaluru FC, Chennaiyin FC and Kerala Blasters FC.
+The South Indian Derby, also known as the Southern Derby or Southern Rivalry or Deccan Trivalry, is the name given to a football derby contested by any two of the three professional football clubs from South India—Bengaluru FC, Chennaiyin FC and Kerala Blasters FC.
 The geographical proximity of the clubs contributes significantly to the rivalries.
 Along with this, the competition between the West Block Blues and Manjappada—the fan clubs of Bengaluru FC and the Blasters respectively—intensifies the rivalry among those two clubs.

 Bengaluru was founded in 2013; the Blasters and Chennaiyin were founded one year later.
 The first South Indian Derby was in 2014, when Kerala and Chennaiyin first met in the inaugural season of the Indian Super League.
 Bengaluru joined the Indian Super League (ISL) in 2017, playing in the same division with the Blasters and Chennaiyin for the first time.
 They played their first Southern Derby against Chennaiyin FC on 17 December 2017, and played their first match against the Kerala Blasters on 31 December 2017.

 History

 Karnataka, Kerala and Tamil Nadu are the three among the five states from South India that also shares their borders.
 Kerala Blasters is based in Kochi, in Kerala's west; Chennaiyin FC is based in Chennai, in Tamil Nadu's north east; Bengaluru FC is based in Bengaluru, in Karnataka's south east.
 Though Hyderabad FC, located in Telangana, geopolitically a South Indian state, the club is generally not considered in the derby because of its location and it being a relatively new club in the league.

 Bengaluru FC was founded in July 2013 as a direct entrant to play in the 2013-14 I League season.
 Concurrently, there were plans to start a new tournament between eight new clubs; the ISL was officially launched on 21 October 2013 by IMG–Reliance, Star Sports, and the All India Football Federation.
 Kerala Blasters and Chennaiyin FC were founded in 2014 as the league's only South Indian clubs.
 The first official South Indian Derby took place on 21 October 2014 at Marina Arena where Chennaiyin won the match 2–1 against Kerala Blasters.
 However, the rivalry between Chennaiyin and Blasters took shape in December 2014, when the Blasters defeated Chennaiyin 4–3 on aggregate in the semifinals to enter the 2014 season final.
 In 2017, the AIFF approved the proposition to simultaneously run the ISL and I-League in the short–term, with the ISL to become Indian football's top tier in the near future.
-As part of a league expansion, the ISL's organizers accepted bids for two new franchises in the 2017–18 Indian Super League season; Bengaluru FC won the bid for one of the slots.
+As part of a league expansion, the ISL's organizers accepted bids for two new teams in the 2017–18 Indian Super League season; Bengaluru FC won the bid for one of the slots.
 For the first time, South India's three dominant clubs competed in India's top football league; a new derby atmosphere developed, similar to that of the Kolkata Derby.